 woman looking forward flossing her teeth

-Regular visits allow your dental professional to be on the look-out for problems that you can’t see and prevent them from getting worse.
+Regular visits allow your dental professional to help prevent issues from getting worse.7

 woman looking forward flossing her teeth